If your child is going to be absent from school, then you must inform the school and follow the correct procedures, below.

 Absence of 5 or more days must be supported by medical evidence or a Home Visit.

-Absence of 5 or more consecutive days without supporting medical evidence or Home Visit will not be authorised*.
+Absence of 5 or more consecutive days without supporting medical evidence or Home Visit may not be authorised*.

 *Unauthorised Absence may then be subject to a Penalty Notice from the Local Authority.